-Memory phenomena.
+Memory phenomena

-In discussing memory phenomena in the framework of the physical description, we must be aware that we decided to refer our discussion to an isolated physical system63.
-Furthermore, conservative forces that do not explicitly on time represent the interactions that we use as elemental in the dynamic of the isolated system.
-In this context, we usually speak of memory phenomena64 when in the theory that explains and predicts the behavior of the system, the values of the variables that we have defined depend on the values that these and other variables assume both at the same instant of time, and on the past.
-When we use this characterization, memory becomes an aspect of the dynamics of the system, and we systematically will refer to this general characterization in the following of the paper.
+Memory is another field that shows deep differences between the approach of physics and that of psychology.
+When we take the approach of physics, we must be aware that we decided to concern ourselves with an isolated physical system55.
+Furthermore, we decided to represent the interactions that we use as elemental in the dynamic of the isolated system by conservative forces that do not depend explicitly on time.
+In this context, we usually speak of memory phenomena56 when in the theory that explains and predicts the behavior of the system, the values of the variables that we have defined depend on the values that these and other variables assume both at the same instant of time, and on the past.
+Memory then becomes an aspect of the dynamics of the system, and we systematically will refer to this characterization when we are dealing with physical description.
+When we take the approach of psychology, we also have to deal with conscious memories